nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Block Propagation
 The process of synchronizing a new block to the majority of full nodes in the network.
+Block propagation is a well-known bottleneck that prevents Bitcoin from scaling.

+Block propagation time is an average time that is needed for the new block to reach the majority of nodes in the network.
+Long block propagation delay reduces the node's resistance against 51% attacks.

 #### Synonyms
 - [Propagation](#propagation)